Truncated Huber Penalty for Sparse Signal Recovery with Convergence Analysis: Numerical experiments

 The recovery performance is quantified by the success rate, defined as the percentage of successful recoveries over 50 independent trials.
 A trial is successful if the RRE is less than $10^{-3}$.
 Failures (RRE $>10^{-3}$) are further classified as: \begin{enumerate}[1),leftmargin=*] \item model failures: occur when $\Phi(\overline{\vx}) > \Phi(\wvx)$, which contradicts the assumption of $\overline{\vx}$ being the global minimizer; \item algorithm failures: occur when $\Phi(\overline{\vx}) < \Phi(\wvx)$, indicating that the algorithm did not converge to a satisfactory minimizer. \end{enumerate}

-Figure~\ref{noiseless} displays the success rates along with the model and algorithm failures for various models.
-For the Gaussian matrix ($A_1$, top panel), while the $L_p$ model achieves the highest success rate, both the proposed $TH$ and the $TL_1$ models exhibit very competitive performance.
-For the DCT matrix ($A_2$, bottom panel), although the $L_1\mbox{-}L_2$ model leads in terms of success rate, the $TH$ method remains consistently robust, ranking closely behind $TL_1$.
-Notably, the performance of the $L_p$ model deteriorates considerably for $A_2$, whereas the $TH$ method maintains stable behavior across different matrix types and sparsity levels.
-Although the $MCP$ model performs slightly worse with high algorithm failures, the $L_1$ model consistently underperforms and the $L_0$ model nearly always fails.
+Figure~\ref{noiseless} displays the success rates, model failures, and algorithm failures for various models.
+For the Gaussian matrix ($A_1$, top panel), while the $L_p$ model achieves the highest success rate, both the proposed $TH$ and the $TL_1$ models exhibit highly competitive performance. {The $MCP$ and $L_1/L_2$ models perform slightly worse success rates, accompanied by higher algorithm failures.} For the DCT matrix ($A_2$, bottom panel), although the $L_1\mbox{-}L_2$ and $MCP$ models lead in terms of success rate, the $TH$ method remains consistently robust, ranking closely with the $TL_1$ and $L_1/L_2$ models.
+Notably, the performance of the $L_p$ model declines significantly for $A_2$, {whereas the $L_1/L_2$ model shows improved performance.} The $TH$ method maintains stable behavior across different matrix types and sparsity levels.
+For both matrix types, the $L_1$ model consistently underperforms, and the $L_0$ model nearly always fails.

 Figure~\ref{noiselesstimetable} reports the average computation times (in seconds) for the experiments depicted in Figure \ref{noiseless}, with each value averaged over 50 independent trials.
 Despite the fact that the $L_0$ model records the shortest computation times, its reconstructions are almost invariably unsuccessful.
 In contrast, the $TH$ method exhibits the second fastest performance, particularly at low sparsity levels (with computation times nearly an order of magnitude lower than most competitors).
-This computational efficiency, combined with its robust and consistent recovery performance across a variety of experimental settings, underscores the practical value of the $TH$ approach.
-The $MCP$ model is the slowest, especially at low sparsity levels for $A_1$.
-The computation times for $TH$, as well as for the $L_p$, $L_1\mbox{-}L_2$, $TL_1$, and $L_0$ models, increase with sparsity due to the higher number of iterations needed to satisfy the stopping criterion \eqref{stopcondition}. \pgfplotstableread{ Sparsity L1 TL1 L1L2 L0 MCP Lp TH 2 0.0425 0.0415 0.0415 0.0016 0.4473 0.0027 0.0046 6 0.0468 0.0436 0.0444 0.0018 0.4580 0.0035 0.0038 10 0.0503 0.0467 0.0488 0.0025 0.4523 0.0044 0.0039 14 0.0549 0.0907 0.0996 0.0029 0.4454 0.0100 0.0059 18 0.0541 0.1997 0.2560 0.0036 0.4297 0.0506 0.0113 22 0.0531 0.4661 0.3368 0.0042 0.4314 0.1450 0.0183 26 0.0540 0.5874 0.3339 0.0056 0.4381 0.2875 0.0227 30 0.0542 0.6349 0.3366 0.0060 0.4368 0.3314 0.0244 }\AoneData
+This computational efficiency, combined with its robust and consistent recovery performance across a variety of experimental settings, underscores the practical value of the $TH$ approach. {The $L_1/L_2$ and $MCP$ models are the slowest, especially at high sparsity levels for $A_2$.} The computation times for $TH$, as well as for the $L_p$, $L_1\mbox{-}L_2$, $TL_1$, $L_1/L_2$, and $L_0$ models, increase with sparsity due to the higher number of iterations needed to satisfy the stopping criterion \eqref{stopcondition}.